Curriculum

 Teresa Browndorf

 Teresa has studied with some of the country’s finest musicians, including members of Pittsburgh Symphony, Philadelphia Orchestra, and Los Angeles Philharmonic.
-She has performed with the La Jolla Symphony and Tidewater Intergenerational Orchestra and Band.
+She has performed with the La Jolla Symphony, Northern Neck Orchestra and Band of America's Few.

 She most recently held positions as General Music Teacher at Christ the King and Saint John the Apostle Catholic Schools.
 She has also served as guest instructor with Saint Bede's Children's Orchestra and Philadelphia International Music Festival.
-In addition to her position at CHS, she is an Instrumental Music Teacher at Young Musicians of Virginia and a private studio instructor at Moe’s Music.
+In addition to her position at CHS, she is a Wind Band Instrumental Instructor at The International Music Institute in New Orleans, LA and a private studio instructor at Moe’s Music.

 Leslie Fenter